maxwellnye/maxwellnye.github.io/README.md

 - [ ] add photo
 - [ ] learn how to make changes without pubbing ... branches?
 - [ ] setup my own hosting
+- [ ] instead use new account, figure out whats currently going on.